 Project 2010 Scalability Flowchart

-Throughout this section, we will be referencing the Project Scalability flowchart.
-This chart is designed to assist the different roles and perspectives in dealing with the challenges and the next steps to leveraging Project 2010 and Project Server 2010’s capabilities, depending on your entrance point for using the application.
+Throughout this section, we refer to the Project Scalability flowchart (see Figure 2.1).
+This chart is designed to clarify [AU: OK?
+I took a guess here, since as the CE points out you can’t really “assist” a role or a perspective]the different people and perspectives[AU: doesn’t it help people, not roles?] in dealing with the challenges and the next steps to leveraging Project 2010 and Project Server 2010’s capabilities, depending on the users’ entrance point for using the application.

-Figure 2.1: Project Scalability flowchart (Source: Advisicon) [02-01-scalabilityFlowchart.vsd]
+Figure 2.1 Project Scalability Flowchart [02-01-scalabilityFlowchart.vsd]

+Source: Advisicon

 Introduction

 One size does not fit all.
 Work systems need to be flexible based on the problem you are trying to solve, the culture of the organization, and the time frame in which the solution is required.
-Project 2010 is an extremely flexible, configurable environment for managing the work, the resources, the schedules, the reporting and the collaboration needs of the enterprise.
+Project 2010 is an extremely flexible, configurable environment for managing the work, resources, schedules, and reporting and collaboration needs of the enterprise (see Figure 2.2).

-Figure 2.2: Deliverables of PPM Stages (Source: Advisicon) [02-02-deliverablesOfPPMStages.eps]
+Figure 2.2 Deliverables of PPM Stages [02-02-deliverablesOfPPMStages.eps]

+Source: Advisicon

-The business market is giving us data that shows that the focus of business in industries today is not about the technology, but rather the processes, or the people.
-It is about ensuring that we have the best possible impact on the business, as well as seeing the alignment of our projects to the business and realizing long term value from leveraging this technology.
+Data from business markets proves that the focus of business in industries today is not about the technology but rather about the processes or the people.
+It is about ensuring that employees have the best possible impact on the business as well as seeing the alignment of their projects to the business and realizing long-term value from leveraging this technology.

+[AU: I have changed the paragraph below to a footnote (it will be placed at the bottom of the page at typesetting); it’s more like supplemental information than part of the discussion per se.
+I think the mention of the “holistic approach” below makes more sense without the interruption between the first paragraph and the third (which is why I deleted the copyeditor’s query).
+OK?]

-Gartner, who yearly updates their Magic Quadrant report, is an excellent source to review the impact and value of Project and Portfolio Management Products.
-While we are not allowed to quote them in this book, each year their analysis of different product suites that support demand, capacity, resource forecasting and the integration of this data can be a valuable reference point in helping to understand the best of breed tools (including Project Server),available to companies today.
+Gartner[AU: explain a bit about firm, or give full name at least?], whose Magic Quadrant report is updated yearly, is an excellent source of reviews on the impact and value of project and portfolio management products.
+Its analysis of different product suites that support demand, capacity, and resource forecasting and the integration of these data can be a valuable reference point in understanding the best-of-breed tools (including Project Server) that are available to companies today.[AU: any source note needed?]

-This holistic approach is known as Project Portfolio Management (PPM).
-PPM takes into account project management methodology (standardized terminology, common project lifecycles, project execution stages), the organization’s maturity approach (development of impactful business processes, continuous improvement strategy, management theory) and an enterprise-wide technical platform (Project Server 2010, SharePoint Server 2010) that allows for thorough business use of capturing data, analyzing metrics, and formulating a plan to take appropriate actions.
+This holistic approach is known as project portfolio management (PPM).
+PPM takes into account project management (PM) methodology (standardized terminology, common project lifecycles, project execution stages), the organization’s maturity approach (development of impactful business processes, continuous improvement strategy, management theory), and an enterprise-wide technical platform (Project Server 2010, SharePoint Server 2010) that allows for thorough business use of capturing data, analyzing metrics, and formulating a plan to take appropriate actions.

-Although PPM has been most prevalent in select industries such as construction, aerospace and some Information Technology (IT) environments, the expansive demand and benefits have been growing across organizations since the mid-2000s.
-A few key factors have led to the successful wide use and adoption of PPM, such as adaptable technology platforms and growing diverse end-user profiles.
+Although PPM has been most prevalent in select industries, such as construction, aerospace, and some information technology (IT) environments, the demand and benefits have been growing across organizations since the mid-2000s.
+A few key factors have led to the successful use and adoption of PPM, such as adaptable technology platforms and growing diverse end user profiles (see figure 2.3).

-Figure 2.3 Stages of PPM Development (Source: Advisicon) [02-03-stagesOfPPMDevelopment.eps]
+Figure 2.3 Stages of PPM Development [02-03-stagesOfPPMDevelopment.eps]

+Source: Advisicon

-As the market and technical applications have evolved in capabilities and inventiveness, new challenges and opportunities have emerged for all major industry stakeholders.
-Stakeholders can be classified into three main stakeholder groups:
+As the market and technical applications have evolved, new challenges and opportunities have emerged for all major industry stakeholders.
+Stakeholders can be classified into three main groups:

-Practitioners (customers/consumers)
+1. Practitioners (customers/consumers)

-Independent Solution Partners (ISPs)
+2. Independent solution partners

-Services and Training Providers
+3. Services and training providers